KSP-KOS/KOS/doc/source/general/career_limits.rst

     :access: Get

-    If your tracking center and mission control buildings are both upgraded enough, then the game allows you to make manuever nodes (which the game calls "flight planning").
+    If your tracking center and mission control buildings are both upgraded enough, then the game allows you to make maneuver nodes (which the game calls "flight planning").
 This will return true if you can make maneuver nodes.

 .. attribute:: Career:CANDOACTIONS